KHALYD1/DAILY-PLANET/README.md

 2. Dominic Juma, [Email](jumawafuladominic@gmail.com)
 3. Geofrey Tegeret, [Email](georeece000@gmail.com)

-Contributions are welcome!
-Please open an issue or submit a pull request.
+Contributions to this project are welcome.
+If you find a bug or have a feature request, please open an issue or submit a pull request on the project's GitHub repository.

 ## License